jvaichis/CS100_Stock_Analysis_Project/README.md

 		    # charts.
 I have a decent python data science textbook that
 		    # we can use to implement charts.
 If you guys know a better
 		    # way or know how to do this, feel free to take charge.
+	   GOALS --
+	   -create a program to view stocks and stock data
    ==========================================================================*/
 // end of proposal